 1.4.1 Specification Administration Organization

-The Saudi Network Information Center (SaudiNIC), of the Communication and Information Technology Commission (CITC).
+The Saudi Network Information Center (SaudiNIC), of the Communications, Space & Technology Commission (CST).

 Saudi Network Information Centre, Communication and Information Technology Commission.
 P. O. Box 75606, Riyadh 11588, Saudi Arabia.